Quasi-Bayes in Latent Variable Models: Appendix : Proofs

 It remains to bound the outer integral.
 The law of $G = G_n$ is given by $\Omega / \sigma_n^2$ where $\Omega \sim L$ and $L$ is a probability measure on $\mathbf{S}_+^d$ that satisfies Assumption \ref{cov-prior}.
-By Assumption \ref{cov-prior} and the definition of $\sigma_n^2$, there exists a universal constant $C,C',C'' > 0$ such that The estimate for the lower bound of the normalizing constant follows from combining all the preceding bounds.
+By Assumption \ref{cov-prior} and the definition of $\sigma_n^2$, there exists a universal constant $C,C',C'' > 0$ such that Assumption \ref{loc-conc} follows.
+By Theorem \ref{main-contract}, we obtain

-\item[\textbf{$(ii)$}] Next, we establish a preliminary local concentration bound under the prior.
-Observe that for any $E > 0$, we have